|

 "Can you be sure?
 Can you control it?"

-never willingly leave Eowyn.
-And what mortal can say more
+willingly leave Eowyn.
+What mortal can say more than that?"

 It had been far longer than ten minutes when Eowyn finally joined